 - Furthering your education

-When you quit using drugs and alcohol, you suddenly have a lot more free time.
+When you quit drugs and alcohol, you suddenly have much more free time.
 Making sure you plan ways to fill your free time with healthy and fun sober activities supports and strengthens recovery.

 Connecting With Right Step Houston Today

 Reaching out for help is the first step in fully recovering from a substance abuse disorder or addiction.
-Once you enter treatment at Right Step Houston, it’s important to start thinking about fun sober activities.
+Once you enter treatment at Right Step Houston, it’s essential to start thinking about fun, sober activities.
 Since discharge planning begins the day you start treatment, looking to the future is important.
-If you would like to find out more about our substance abuse treatment programs and how we can help guide your recovery journey, call us today at 1.844.768.0169.
+If you want to learn more about our substance abuse treatment programs and how we can help guide your recovery journey, call us today at 1.844.768.0169.